jpetazzo/workflows/README.md

 1. Go get a Docker Hub token
 2. Add the token to your repository (https://github.com/{user}/{repo}/settings/secrets/actions/new)
-3. Uncomment the `secrets:` section in your workflow file above, commit, push
+3. Uncomment the `secrets:` section (and possibly the `with:` section) in your workflow file above, commit, push

 ## Images using this workflow